Classification of Links Up to 0-Solvability: Preliminaries

-As mentioned before, unlike links, string links have a natural operation known as \emph{stacking}.
-The set of concordance classes of $m$-component string links under stacking form a group $\C^m$, called the \emph{string link concordance group} \cite{Dimet}.
-Furthermore, there is a group action on $\C^m$ such that, under closure, the orbits correspond to concordance classes of links \cite{HL2}.
-In the case of $m=1$, the group $\C^1$ corresponds exactly to the knot concordance group.
-For the case $m \ge 2$, it is well known that $\C^m$ is not abelian.

-The link concordance group $\C^m$ is an infinitely generated group.
-One tool to study the structure of this group, defined by Cochran, Orr, and Teichner \cite{COT}, is the \emph{n-solvable filtration}, $\{\F_n^m\}$: Recall that a \emph{filtration} of a group is a nested sequence of subgroups.
-The $n$-solvable filtration is indexed by the set $\frac{1}{2}\N$.
-For $k \in \frac{1}{2}\N$, $\F_k^m$ is the collection of $k$-\emph{solvable} $m$-component links.
-It is important to note that the concordance class of $m$-component slice links is $n$-solvable for any $n$.
-In this way, the $n$-solvable filtration can be thought to ``approximate" sliceness for links.
-We will focus on the first stage of this filtration, $\F_0^m$, the class of $0$-solvable $m$-component string links, and its counterpart for links, $\el_0^m$, the set of $m$-component, 0-solvable links.
+The set of concordance classes of $m$-component string links under \emph{stacking} form a group $\C^m$, called the \emph{string link concordance group} \cite{Dimet}.
+In the case of $m=1$, this is the knot concordance group.
+For $m \ge 2$, $\C^m$ is not abelian \cite{Dimet}.
+One tool to study the structure of this group, defined by Cochran, Orr, and Teichner \cite{COT}, is the \emph{n-solvable filtration}, $\{\F_n^m\}$: For $k \in \frac{1}{2}\N$, $\F_k^m$ is the collection of $k$-\emph{solvable} $m$-component links; the $n$-solvable filtration can be thought to ``approximate" sliceness as an $m$-component slice link is $n$-solvable for any $n$.
+We will focus on the first subgroup of this filtration, $\F_0^m$, the set of $0$-solvable $m$-component string links, and its counterpart for links, $\el_0^m$, the set of $m$-component, 0-solvable links.
+We give the definition of $n$-solvability as presented in \cite{Otto}.

-\begin{definition} We say that an $m$-component link $\link$ is \emph{$0$-solvable} if the manifold $M_L$ obtained from performing 0-framed surgery on $L$ in $S^3$ bounds a compact, smooth $4$-manifold $W$ under the following conditions:
+\begin{definition} An $m$-component link $\link$ is \emph{$n$-solvable} if the manifold $M_L$ obtained from performing 0-framed surgery on $L$ in $S^3$ bounds a compact, smooth $4$-manifold $W$ under the following conditions: